mwpastore/sinja/README.md

   #c.default_roles = {} # see "Authorization" below

-  # set the "progname" used by Sinja when accessing the logger
+  # Set the "progname" used by Sinja when accessing the logger
   #c.logger_progname = 'sinja'

   # A hash of options to pass to JSONAPI::Serializer.serialize